 By Feiyu Su

 “I was kind of intimidated, honestly.”
-Evelyn Stone, a senior student studying accounting and economics, recalled the first time she attended a tutoring session at the Writing Center.
+Graduate student Evelyn Stone recalled the first time she attended a tutoring session at the Writing Center.
 “Because I wasn’t used to having people seriously critique my work.”

 She quickly found out how useful tutoring was, however, as the tutor identified run-on sentences and points she could clarify better in her paper.